Cornelius Ambrose Logan

+Biography

 Logan spent his early life in Cincinnati, Ohio.
 In 1849 he began to study medicine with Dr. John T. Shotwell; in 1850 he began instruction under Dr. R. D. Mussey, then serving as president of the American Medical Association.
 He graduated from Miami Medical College (now part of the University of Cincinnati) in 1853.
 In 1856 he moved to Kansas to practice medicine and was appointed chairman of the State Board of Medical Examiners at the outbreak of the Civil War.
 He was elected to the first city council of the new city of Atchison in 1858.

 After the Civil War Logan published works on a variety of subjects - sanitary conditions, climatology, and infectious disease.
 He edited a posthumous work on volunteer soldiers by his cousin, General John A. Logan.
 He co-founded and edited a medical journal in Leavenworth, the first medical journal in Kansas.
 He was also part of a company trying to mine coal in northern Kansas, and he and his brother Thomas successfully lobbied Congress for a franchise to mine on government land.

 Logan served as ambassador to Chile (1873–6), ambassador to Central America (1879–82), and for a second time as ambassador to Chile (1882–5).
 He attempted to mediate an end to the War of the Pacific, but was unsuccessful.
 He resigned his post in 1885 due to illness and returned to the United States.
 After studying in Europe, he resumed medical practice in Chicago.
 In 1890 he went to Europe as a commissioner of the 1893 Chicago World's Columbian Exposition.
 He died of Bright's disease in Los Angeles in 1899.

 Logan was a member of the Independent Order of Odd Fellows; he organized the first grand lodge of Odd Fellows in Kansas and served as Grand Sire of the national organization 1872–4.
-While in Chile he organized the first lodge and Grand Lodge there, in Valparaiso.
+While in Chile he organized the first lodge and Grand Lodge there, in Valparaíso.

 Logan married Zoe Shaw in 1854; they had two children.
 His daughter Celia (1855–1946) married Charles H. Waterous Jr. (1861–1925), son of Canadian manufacturer Charles Horatio Waterous; the couple had met in Chile.